 Here’s a playlist of the three ten minute videos which I use to do my daily yoga nidra.

 Note: Ten minutes is very short for Yoga Nidra.
-None of these ten minute yoga nidra practices go through all of the steps above.
-If you can spare the extra time you can download some really good yoga nidra practices for free at YogaNidraNetwork.org/downloads.
-There are also some shorter ones which I use in the mornings instead of just repeating the same three from the videos below.
+None of these ten-minute yoga nidra practices go through all the steps above.
+If you can spare the extra time, download some very good yoga nidra practices for free at YogaNidraNetwork.org/downloads.
+There are also some shorter ones which I use in the mornings.